AbhinavChebrolu/BalkanID/README.md

 ## Walkthrough

-Before you interact with the application, go to GoCardless Sandbox and set up the Redirect URI in the Developer settings.
+Before you interact with the application, go to balkanid Sandbox and set up the Redirect URI in the Developer settings.
 To make it work with this application, use the value `http://127.0.0.1:8000/balkanid/confirm/`.
 This is to make sure you are redirected back to your site where the purchase is verified